Re-Imagining What IoT Can Do for Retail

 Cautious use of advertisement

-By using sensors and smart beacon technologies in-store and using the individual preferences out of the omnichannel approach, retailers can now directly connect with shoppers in a very personal way, tailoring their experience with discounts on relevant products for the costumer.
+By using sensors and smart beacon technologies in-store and using the individual preferences out of the omnichannel approach, retailers can now directly connect with shoppers in a very personal way, tailoring their experience with discounts on relevant products for the customer.

 The mannequin in your window display could be equipped with a sensor that communicates with the smartphones of customers passing by, enabling the retailers to send them personalized adverts or offers.
 Smart screens using facial recognition identify the customer and change the display to something tailored to them based on customer data.

-Over 4,000 beacons are currently installed across 700 shops of an american fashion chain.
+Over 4,000 beacons are currently installed across 700 shops of an American fashion chain.
 Push notifications are sent to customers, depending on their shopping behavior and location in the shop.

 Such solutions might work to a certain level, but only if retailers don’t overload consumers, they might actually succeed in using such solutions to create an engaging and individual experience.
 This also means that the adverts must be individually based on the specific customer preference not on a broader target group.